josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/👅_Voice_Disruption_Discrediting/🎪_racialised_projection_as_harassment.md

 He does not see his reflection; he sees an opportunity to expel it.

 The cruelty is so precise because the recognition is so close.
-It is easier to humiliate what resemble s you than to admit resemblance.
+It is easier to humiliate what resembles you than to admit resemblance.

 *I’ve watched this play out more than once: a white man learning a small, human fact about another man—perhaps something as ordinary as a fondness for silk or the thrill of wearing stockings—and suddenly the air turns acidic.
 The insults come fast, theatrical, obsessive.
 It’s as if he’s punishing the mirror for showing him softness he can’t permit himself.*